2026 Copper Tariffs:

 OEMs are not in a position to redesign products around tariffs—and they shouldn’t be.
 Your focus is on performance, reliability, and delivering value to your customers.

-But under the 2026 copper tariffs structure, where your product is built and how the components are sourced directly impacts cost.
+But under the 2026 copper tariff’s structure, where your product is built and how the components are sourced directly impact cost.

 That leaves you with three real options.